bmonagan/Chess-Computer-vision-analysis/README.md

 Another option would be to just set aside the time for the model to run when im not using the conmputer as runnign the model on gpu created a large amount of lag in all the other processes.

+Could also have tried more modifications to hyperparameters as the testing results were not accurate enough for what i was looking to do.

 With an accurate enough detection model the plan was to create a pipeline for taking images of a chess board and then getting a computer evaluation of the chess position.
 - Doing more research into this it would require a ground up rebuild most likely.